 Information economy – building the cathedral

-Posted by jerry on February 24th, 2007 — Posted in History, Journal, New media, Technology
+Posted by Jerry on February 24th, 2007 — Posted in History, Journal, New media, Technology

 Information overload has become one of the great catchphrases of the so-called information economy, and today the average office worker is dealing with and managing vastly more information than at any time in the past.
 Terms are bandied around like ‘paradigm shift’ and ‘the greatest revolution since the Renaissance’ – to describe the events facing the contemporary developed world.
 Why Renaissance?
 Why not Victorian times or since the Industrial Revolution?
 Leaving aside the continuing periodisation discussion about what constituted the Renaisssance, what was it that distinguished the Renaissance from the previous several hundred years?